ckan/extensions.ckan.org/extensions/archiver.md

         to.
         MAX_CONTENT_LENGTH: the maximum size (in bytes) of files to archive.
         DATA_FORMATS: the data formats that are archived.
+        USER_AGENT_STRING: the `User-Agent` header used when the archiver makes requests

-> Alternatively, if you are running CKAN with this patch: <https://github.com/datagovuk/ckan/commit/83dcaf3d875d622ee0cd7f3c1f65ec27a970cd10> then you can instead add the settings to the CKAN config file as normal:
+    Alternatively, if you are running CKAN with this patch: <https://github.com/datagovuk/ckan/commit/83dcaf3d875d622ee0cd7f3c1f65ec27a970cd10> then you can instead add the settings to the CKAN config file as normal:

->
-> > -   ckanext-archiver.archive\_dir
-> > -   ckanext-archiver.max\_content\_length
+        ckanext-archiver.archive_dir
+        ckanext-archiver.max_content_length
-> > -   ckanext-archiver.data\_formats (space separated)
+        ckanext-archiver.data_formats  (space separated)
+        ckanext.archiver.user_agent_string

 Using Archiver
 --------------